tumaer/SciML/README.md

 The easiest way to run the exercise notebooks is through [Google Colab](https://colab.research.google.com/).

-If you want to run them locally, we provide this setup tested on Ubuntu 20.04 with CUDA 11.6:
+If you want to run them locally, we provide this setup tested on Ubuntu 22.04 and macOS 14:

 ```bash
 python3 -m venv venv